1926 United Kingdom general strike: General strike, May 1926

 On 8 May 1926, there was a dramatic moment on the London Docks.
 Lorries were protected by the Army.
 They broke the picket line and transported food to Hyde Park.
-That showed that the government was in greater control of the situation.
-It was also a measure of Baldwin's caution, in place of Churchill's more reactionary stance.
 Churchill had wanted, in a move that could have proved unnecessarily antagonistic to the strikers, to arm the soldiers.
 Baldwin, however, had insisted otherwise.
+It was the first breaking of the strikers' blockade.
 In Plymouth, tram services were restarted, with some vehicles attacked and windows smashed.
-However, not all strike actions in the city were confrontational; a football match, attended by thousands, occurs between a team of policemen and strikers, with the strikers winning 2–0.
+However, not all strike actions in the city were confrontational; a football match, attended by thousands, occurred between a team of policemen and strikers, with the strikers winning 2–0.
 The supporters included a delegation of 4,000 strikers, which marched to the grounds accompanied by a marching band.

+On 9 May 1926, George Kidwell, secretary of the 'San Francisco Bakery Wagon Drivers' Union' sent a cable to Ben Tillett, leader of the dockers union congratulating them and other workers on a 'wonderful demonstration of working-class power'.

-On 10 May 1926, the Flying Scotsman was derailed by striking miners at Cramlington, a short distance North of Newcastle upon Tyne.
+On 10 May 1926, the Flying Scotsman was derailed by striking miners at Cramlington, a short distance north of Newcastle upon Tyne.
 The British Worker, alarmed at the fears of the General Council of the TUC that there was to be a mass drift back to work, claimed: "The number of strikers has not diminished; it is increasing.
 There are more workers out today than there have been at any moment since the strike began".